 Picnic Facilities

-Fifteen tables are available at the site.
+Fifteen tables are available at the site, adjacent to the visitor center garden.

 Gift Shop